What you can expect in Elementary at Pinewood

 Pinewood offers an ELL program to students who have limited proficiency in English.
-Students who speak English as a second or additional language are evaluated upon entry to Pinewood and placed on an English Language Proficiency scale of 1-5 (Level 1 students do not speak English at all; Level 5 are fully proficient).
+Students who speak English as a second or additional language are evaluated upon entry to Pinewood and placed on an English Language Proficiency scale of 1-5 (Level 1 students who do not speak English at all; Level 5 are fully proficient).
 Students are evaluated with The Maculaitis Test of English Language Proficiency.
 The program is designed to develop English communication by focusing on the skills of listening, speaking, reading, writing, and interaction.

 The school supplies all textbooks and workbooks needed for the core academic subjects.
 The textbooks must be returned in good condition at the end of the school year.
 All other supplies that students need for their school work will be supplied by the parents.
 A complete list of necessary supplies will be provided during the first days of school.